-Kenya Annual Tourism Report indicates new hope
+Kenya Annual Tourism Report Indicates New Hope

 - Visiting Friends: 29.57%

-- Business and Meetings (MICE) 26.40%
+- Business and Meetings (MICE): 26.40%

-- Transit 5.36%
+- Transit: 5.36%

 - Education: 2.19%